Identifying the Most Appropriate Order for Categorical Responses: Simulation Studies

 \subsection{True order and treatment effects}

-In Section~\ref{sec:optimal_true_order}, we mentioned that large absolute values of the regression coefficients may make the true order easier to identify.
-In this section, we use a cumulative po model illustrate such a scenario.
-The reason that we use the cumulative po model for illustration is that it has less coefficients and is easier to modify.
+In Section~\ref{sec:optimal_true_order}, we noted that larger absolute values of the regression coefficients may make the true order easier to identify.
+In this section, we illustrate such a scenario using a cumulative po model, which has fewer coefficients and is easier to modify.